Ununderstanding

 – James Carse

 My dog understands this.
 She’s not trying to win at smelling.
-She’s engaging with pure, sensate curiosity, letting uncertainty unfold naturally.
-She’s playing an infinite game with the world.
+She’s engaging with pure curiosity.
+She’s letting uncertainty unfold naturally.
+She’s playing an infinite game.
+Not one that is circumscribed or conditional, but that is instead defined wholly by what she is; a stubborn lab with an active nose.
 The world churns restlessly around the same oak trees, and she likes to ask the same simple questions.
 There is no dissatisfaction with the inefficiency.

 “Writing compels us to think — not in the chaotic, non-linear way our minds typically wander, but in a structured, intentional manner.
 By writing it down, we can sort years of research, data and analysis into an actual story, thereby identifying our main message and the influence of our work.”2

-We’re witnessing a shift in how we address the unknown.
-The capacity to sit with uncertainty has been fundamental to human discovery, creativity, and growth.
+Our relationship with the unknown is changing.
+Coexisting with uncertainty is fundamental to growth.
 Breakthroughs require sustained engagement with not knowing.
-Every deep relationship requires tolerance for ambiguity.
-Every creative work emerges from productive struggle with unclear possibilities.
+Deep relationships require tolerance for ambiguity.
+Creative works emerge from productive struggle with unclear possibilities.
 But these capacities atrophy without use.
-Once we lose them, we lose access to entire categories of human experience.
-And we’ve only just begun to see what this means when we extend this reasoning beyond knowledge work.
+Once we lose them, we lose access to entire categories of human experience, and we’ve only just begun to see what this means when we extend this reasoning beyond knowledge work.
 Anthropic cites that a small but noticeable portion of their traffic has been conversations about interpersonal advice, psychotherapy or counseling, companionship, and romantic/sexual roleplay.3 Grok’s new avatar Ani is an opinion on this trend.
 Our lived experience is beginning to be shaped by LLMs.
 Unfortunately, there is no answer key for living well.

-The solution can’t be to abandon AI tools.
-They have proven too powerful and too useful.
-The solution is learning to distinguish between uncertainty avoiding and uncertainty engaging uses of these technologies.
-Ask yourself: Am I using this tool to eliminate discomfort, or to engage with complexity more effectively?
-Am I rushing past the interesting smell, or am I taking time to investigate what I don’t yet understand?
+The solution can’t be to abandon AI tools, they have proven too useful.
+We instead need to learn to distinguish between uncertainty avoiding and uncertainty engaging uses of these technologies.
+Ask yourself: Am I using ChatGPT to skip ahead, or to dive deeper?
+Am I rushing past the smell?
 Some things are worth the discomfort of not-knowing.
 Some uncertainties deserve our full attention.
 Some games are worth playing slowly, carefully, with genuine curiosity about what we might discover along the way.
-The last thing we want to lose is our ability to ask: What could this possibly be?
+The last thing we want to lose is our ability to be ask: What could this possibly be?
 And then take the time to find out.